OmicsML/awesome-foundation-model-single-cell-papers/README.md

 </p>

 <p align="center">
 A curated, continuously updated reading list of <b>foundation-model</b> research for <b>single-cell genomics</b>.
 The structure follows our review <b><i>"Foundation models in single-cell omics: architectures, applications and challenges"</i></b>: single-cell foundation models are organized into <b>unimodal</b>, <b>multimodal</b>, and <b>LLM-based</b> scFMs, and the surrounding literature is grouped into perturbation modeling, virtual cells, pretraining datasets, benchmarks, infrastructure & agents, and surveys.
+Beyond the papers cited in our review, this reading list further includes atypical or emerging single-cell machine learning models, comments, perspectives, and additional benchmark studies that provide a broader view of the rapidly evolving field.
 </p>

 <p align="center">